 Graduates entering the creative arts and design sector can expect:

-- the need to demonstrate a practical creative talent or to show a passion for art, music or other creative pursuits;
+- the need to demonstrate a practical creative talent or to show a passion for art, design, music or other creative pursuits;

 - working hours to vary enormously, from regular office hours to working evenings and weekends, and the flexibility of choosing your hours as a freelancer;